asthaparashar05/workspace/swapi.js.wrapper/README.md

 Basic wrapper for [SWAPI](https://swapi.co/) to access all the available resources.
 Contains Javascript library to fetch the whole data or single resource by id or set of resources by search fields for each resource.

-There are 7 resources People, Films, Starships, Vehicles, Species, Planets and Root.
+There are 7 resources - People, Films, Starships, Vehicles, Species, Planets and Root.

-## Below functions are supported by the wrapper:
+## The wrapper provides following cool functions:

 ### getAllResources():